The People's Republic of Walmart: Reception

 Morning Star called the style of the book "high energy, switching from clear, technical exposition to purple prose and street slang." and praised the book as "provocative and lively," but added that "It is mildly frustrating that no specific solutions are offered in relation to getting the right people and the control systems in place to run the system, that requires further reading in other disciplines."

-In the Quarterly Journal of Austrian Economics Márton Kónya criticized the book, arguing that it confuses economic planning - i.e. the necessary process of any economic actor to choose between means and ends - within large corporations, with an entirely planned economy.
+In the Quarterly Journal of Austrian Economics, Márton Kónya criticized the book, arguing that it confuses economic planning - i.e. the necessary process of any economic actor to choose between means and ends - within large corporations, with an entirely planned economy.
 Using the economic calculation argument of Ludwig von Mises, he claims that the real difficulty in economic planning is not the volume of resources necessary to distribute, but the choice between the almost infinite possible combinations of means with which human needs can be satisfied.
-Thus even though megacorporations have control over huge volumes of resources, fundamentally the only means-ends planning decision that they carry out in the economy concerns retailing, simply connecting producers and consumers.
+Thus, even though megacorporations have control over huge volumes of resources, fundamentally the only means-ends planning decision that they carry out in the economy concerns retailing, or simply connecting producers and consumers.
 Production and consumption decisions are still made by the respective producers and consumers.
-He rejects megacorporations as analogies for a planned economy, on the basis that megacorporations, despite selling an impressive volume and variety of goods, don't themselves make the production and distribution decisions.
-Yet it is the insurmountable complexity of these decisions that make a marketless planned economy impossible to operate.
+He rejects megacorporations as analogies for a planned economy on the basis that megacorporations, despite selling an impressive volume and variety of goods, don't themselves make the production and distribution decisions.
+It is the insurmountable complexity of these decisions that make a marketless planned economy impossible to operate.